 Understanding the Types of Benefits Available

-Workers’ compensation is an insurance policy that covers workers’ who are injured on the job.
-This policy covers all medical expenses related to the injury and pays a portion of the weekly wages of the worker.
+Workers’ comp is an insurance policy that covers workers who are injured on the job.
+The policy covers all medical expenses related to the injury and pays a portion of the weekly wages of the worker.

-SSDI is a federal program that serves people who are unable to work due to a disability, and it provides them with a form of income on a monthly basis.
-This program is for workers’ who are unable to work and are medically verified as disabled.
-This program is run by the Social Security Administration and has very specific guidelines that must be met to qualify for the program.
+SSDI is a federal program that serves people who are unable to work due to a disability.
+It provides income on a monthly basis.
+This program is for workers’ who are unable to work and medically verified as disabled.
+The Social Security Administration runs it and has very specific guidelines to qualify.

-For the most accurate information regarding your benefits when you have been injured on the job, speak to a workers’ compensation lawyer.
-Your attorney will be able to review all the facts of the case and advise you on the best steps to take when seeking benefits and compensation for your injuries.
-Every case is as unique as the individual and it is important that you work with an attorney for the best results.
+Our attorneys will review all the facts and advise you on the best steps to get compensation for your injuries.
+Every case is as unique as you are, and it is important to work with an attorney who knows every angle.